 23 May 2016

-Whether you’re studying for your Bachelor degree, Masters or simply expanding your knowledge base, these tips will help you get the most out of your study time.
+Whether you’re studying for your Bachelor degree, an MBA or simply expanding your knowledge base, these tips will help you get the most out of your study time.
 We uncover that it's not necessarily about working harder, but how to study smarter.

 1. Study in short chunks